 + I decided to build a networking layer

 to let people monetize by sharing the hotspots on their phones.

 This hack seemed to have a life of its own.
 It was approached by Private Internet Access during the Hackathon and then later was acquired by Springboard Capital for $4.5M

 For me, coming to college became an opportunity to reconnect with folks my age.
 I had an incredible time in Berkeley.
 I dated some amazing people, made some life long friends, and am proud of the memories I made there.
 I also engaged in mission driven hacks.

 My sophomore year, I became more politically aware when I built Presidential Actions

 .
-This iPhone app sent me a notification every time Trump signed an executive order or made a Presidential Actions.
+This iPhone app sent me (and the 10,000 or so that used it) a notification every time Trump signed an executive order or made a Presidential Action.
 It gave me a better sense of the power & limits of the executive branch.

 All the while, I watched a trend of society moving more and more of civic life online.
 I'd watch first hand as protests in Berkeley got distorted online.
 More of us were engaging digitally than physically and arguing narratives that didn't represent what was actually going on.

 This created an interest in Fake News.
 The downstream affects of falling for misinformation can cause people to act against their interests.